vivibui/TXACC---The-Resource-Center/README.md

 (1) information about the team (MAVDEV), the client (TXACC), and the project (The Resource Center); (2) all the analysis and planning formed during the Inception phase
-2. **Final Report:** Include all the detailed development progress and planning formed at the end of Sprint
+2. **Final Report:** Include all the detailed development progress and planning formed at the end of Sprint . **Meetings:** All meeting agendas and documents used during meetings
-3. **Admin, Developer, and User Materials:** Guides for prospective admins, developers, and users delivered to TXACC at the close of the project
-4. **Meetings:** All meeting agendas and documents used during meetings

 ## 1. About us - Team MAVDEV